 So PTES is supporting Nabajit Das and his local workers to investigate the cultural values local tribes place on pangolins and simultaneously collect information on its trade and medicinal uses.

-They can then assess the threat levels and identifying conservation management which are priorities for helping this species.
+They can then assess the threat levels and identify the correct conservation management which are priorities for helping this species.
 Working alongside the local communities is critical if we want to stop this awful trade now.
 We are losing too many pangolins, we must act before it’s too late.

 You can support this project and others by donating today.
 Thank you.